Casimir Force for the ${\mathbb C}P^{N-1}$ Model: Introduction

 Here, we shall work with the ${\mathbb C}P^{N-1}$ model on a finite interval and compute the vacuum energy for such a system with Dirichlet boundary conditions imposed at the edges of the interval.
 Analogously to the earlier findings of Ref.~\cite{Flachi:2017cdo,Schmidt}, the force in this case too shows a change in sign generated by the same competition between the (large-$N$) contribution of the Casimir energy and that of the condensate.
 The calculations are carried out by adopting a recently developed mapping between the $\mathbb{C}P^{N-1}$ model and the Gross-Neveu model \cite{Nitta:2017uog}, where self-consistent exact solutions to the gap equations of the $\mathbb{C}P^{N-1}$ on the infinite line or with periodic boundary conditions were obtained.
 Here, we derive, for the first time, exact self-consistent solutions to the gap equations for the $\mathbb{C}P^{N-1}$ model on a finite interval with Diriclet boundary conditions in the large-$N$ limit.
-We find two classes of exact solutions describing a confining (unbroken) phase and a Higgs (broken) phase, both of which are consistent with the presence of boundaries.
-For both confining and Higgs phases, we calculate the quantum vacuum force and find that the force can change from repulsive to attractive in the confining phase, while it is repulsive in the Higgs phase.
-This result suggests that an analogous situation may occur in Yang-Mills theory in 3+1 dimensions.
+We find that the present solution reproduces the confining solution by taking the appropriate limit.
+We calculate the quantum vacuum force for the obtained solution and find that the force is always attractive and we also show that the L\"usher term enhances for the larger interactions.